Kato

 enjoy your music much more.

-Buy Kato Havas teaching DVD (not the above videos) on the prevention and release of physical injuries in violin and viola playing.
+Buy Kato Havas teaching DVD (not the above videos) on the prevention and cure of tendonitis and other physical injuries caused by violin and viola playing.

 Did you eliminate pain or tendonitis that prevented you from playing?
 Did you overcome stage fright?
 Do you find playing easier, more enjoyable?
 If you are a teacher, what's the best improvement you had with your students who learn to play with the new approach?
 I'd like to hear it, tell everybody!